-Along with St Thomas’ and Paradise Street, St George’s Gate is one of the college’s annexe accommodations.
-It houses Oxford Scholastica students aged 14 to 18.
+Along with our accommodation at St Thomas’ and Paradise Street, St George’s Gate is one of St Peter’s college’s annexe accommodations, where second and third year undergraduate students stay during term time.

 St Thomas’ is also owned by Oxford University’s St Peter’s College.
-St Peter’s is the youngest Oxford college within the old city boundaries, and has been referred to as “the laid-back teenager of the Oxford college family.”
+St Peter’s is the youngest Oxford college within the old city boundaries.

 Students at St Peter’s are known as “Peterites”, and their famous alumni include Mark Carney, former Governor of the Bank of England; Edward Akufo-Addo, former President of Ghana; and Reverend Wilbert Vere Awdry, creator of Thomas the Tank Engine!